You-Gao/Blog/_life/2024-09-17-development.md

 I keep reflecting more on this blog and want to rewrite or add pages of notes/edits.
 That's why I made this section so I don't...
 Anything new or interesting will be added here.

+I found an interesting video essay that aligned on a lot of the notes here.
+What they do different is highlight the "facile liberals"/"champagne marxists", NIMBYism (not-in-my-backyard), through using Berkeley as an example of how left-wing/progressive position holders can still reify class inequality, even willfully at times.
+The first 20-30 minutes or so focuses on critiques of gentrification as a term, its histories, and who it effects.

+<iframe class="py-3" width="100%" height="350" src="https://www.youtube.com/watch?v=37lTnnsZgZI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ** Note: My finally takeaway on gentrification is that its actually caused by speculation not any physical env changes.

 ** Note: Vienna, Austria the birthplace of Austrian Economics has 80% social housing?